 - Muscle weakness

-Some nodules increase the amount of triiodothyronine hormone (T3) that your thyroid produces, causing symptoms of hyperthyroidism.
-A small percentage of thyroid nodules become cancerous.
+Some nodules increase the amount of triiodothyronine hormone (T3) that the thyroid produces, causing symptoms of hyperthyroidism.